Women’s Power Index

 The index will be updated on a quarterly basis with, when possible, new publicly available data.
 An increase or a decrease in a country’s relative rank does not necessarily mean that the country has improved or worsened its female representation in all—or any—of the five scored indicators.
 A change in a country’s aggregate score, however, means that women’s representation has changed in one or more of the five indicators.

-Elected and appointed heads of state or government since 1946: The number of female heads of state and government between January 1, 1946, and August 20, 2024.
+Elected and appointed heads of state or government since 1946: The number of female heads of state and government between January 1, 1946, and March 11, 2026.
+The data for the trendline charts is calculated as of January 1 of each year.
 We count female heads of state or government after World War II—when the world saw a wave of independence movements—and only include 193 UN member states.
 This list does not include monarchs or governors appointed by monarchs, acting or interim heads of state or government who were not subsequently elected or confirmed, honorary heads of state or government, copresidents, joint heads of state, heads of government of a constituent country, or women who were or are not constitutionally the head of government but rather serve or served in a position akin to a deputy to the president.
 In countries with collective heads of state, the list includes only presiding members (often called the chairperson).

-Cabinets: Percentage of ministerial positions held by women, as of January 1, 2024.
-This data was collected by UN Women and can be found in the UN Women’s Women Political Leaders 2024 poster.
+Cabinets: Percentage of ministerial positions held by women, as of January 1, 2026.
+This data was collected by UN Women and can be found in the UN Women’s Women Political Leaders 2026 poster.
+Data for the trendline charts was collected from the archive of IPU-UN Women maps and can be found here.
 UN Women collected data from national governments, permanent missions to the United Nations, and publicly available information.
 UN Women’s count of the total number of ministers includes deputy prime ministers and ministers but excludes vice presidents and heads of governmental or public agencies.
 UN Women includes prime ministers or heads of government if they hold ministerial portfolios.

-National legislatures: Percentage of seats held by women in lower and upper houses of national legislatures, as of June 1, 2024.
+National legislatures: Percentage of seats held by women in lower and upper houses of national legislatures, as of January 1, 2026.
 This data was collected by IPU.
+Data for the trendline charts was calculated from the IPU’s reports from January of each year.